nhtranngoc/SevenHills/README.md

 There are currently two parameters to be passed on to the server:

     -p: Port, defaults to 80
-    -d: Database key in secret.json, defaults to 'local'
+    -b: Database key in secret.json, defaults to 'local'

+`-d` is already taken by Nodemon, so I have opted not to use it.

 #### Structure